libraryofcelsus/Aetherius_AI_Assistant/Aetherius_API/GUIDE.md

 ## How to use the Aetherius Api Package

-To use the Api Package, you must first put it in the project directory you wish to use it from.
+To use the Api Package, you must first put the "Aetherius_API" folder in the project directory you wish to use it from.

 Then you need to import the functions from the script using: